dagger/dagger/docs/current/guides/723462-use-secrets.md

 This code listing assumes the existence of a host environment variable named `GH_SECRET` containing the secret value.
 It performs the following operations:

+- It reads the value of the host environment variable using the `os.Getenv()` function.
-- It creates a Dagger secret with the value of the host environment variable using the `Secret()` method.
+- It creates a Dagger secret with that value using the `SetSecret()` method.
 - It uses the `WithSecretVariable()` method to return a container with the secret value assigned to an environment variable in the container.
 - It uses the secret in subsequent container operations, as explained previously.